krdhruva/guard/docs/guides/authorizer/azure.md

 > Azure authorization can be enabled only with Azure authentication.
 > Create single installer.yaml with both authentication and authorization options together.
 > ARC mode can be enabled with client credential mode or On-Behalf-Of (OBO) mode.
 > Keep azure.skip-authz-for-non-aad-users=true for certificate users (non AAD users) to work with Azure authorization.
-You are required to set separate RBAC for certificate users.
+You are required to set separate Kubernetes RBAC authorizer for certificate users.

 ## Further Reading:
 - https://docs.microsoft.com/en-us/azure/role-based-access-control/overview